 Barry Crocker is regarded as one of the ‘greats’ of the Australian music and entertainment industry.
 Born in the suburbs of Geelong, Victoria, Barry has managed to foster a very well respected and impressive career both as an actor and as a musician over several decades.
-With a career encompassing an extensive recording history, countless television appearances in Australia, the UK and America, as well as numerous national and international concert performances, Barry’s immense talents as an engaging singer, comic, impressionist and dramatic actor have continuously captivated and wowed audiences across the globe.
+His career encompasses an extensive recording history, countless television appearances in Australia, the UK and America, as well as numerous national and international concert performances.
+Barry’s immense talents as an engaging singer, comic, impressionist and dramatic actor have continuously captivated and wowed audiences across the globe.

 Barry has managed to do what many artists only dream of doing- transcending the music, television and theatre industry to become a mainstay fixture in today’s entertainment business.

 Barry’s humble beginnings in the entertainment industry began when he toured with a theatre group in Melbourne, after serving with the RAAF under national service in 1955.
 After performing at clubs with his theatre group, Barry partnered up with Dave Clarke (aka Dave Nelson) and began performing overseas in England and the US.
 Upon returning to Australia, Barry made several television appearances and projects, starring in a TV musical sketch comedy called “66 And All That”, which later became known as the “Barry Crocker Show,” airing on Network Ten for two years.